Microcontroller Failure Modes: Why They Happen and How to Prevent Them

 I owe much of my design success to my college.
 Not because of the lab experiments where we learned what might accidentally blow up a capacitor, but because we learned that Murphy’s Law can strike when you least expect it to.
 Since I spent a lot of time playing Warcraft and struggling to finish up endless assignments, I relied on my computer to function at all times.

 Back then, computers were pretty limited and it wasn’t uncommon to see the infamous Windows “Blue Screen Of Death” popup once in a while.
 While it’s frustrating to get interrupted from a game of Warcraft; losing hours of unsaved assignments to a system computer crash would send me into a massive panic attack.
-As a , you might have experienced a similar panic when your microcontroller fails in the field.
+As a designer, you might have experienced a similar panic when your microcontroller causes failure in the field.

-A Microcontroller Unit that has failed can cause a complete standstill in operations.
+A Microcontroller Unit that causes failure can cause a complete standstill in operations.
 This can inconvenience users or pose functional safety risks in critical applications.
+A safety mechanism is extremely important.
 For the clients, unreliable systems affect the operational capacity and potentially cause losses in revenue.
-For designers, having hundreds of their products constantly failing in the field is a huge blow to our pride, and can affect our reputation.
+For designers, having hundreds of their products constantly resulting in failure in the field is a huge blow to our pride, and can affect our reputation.

 Why A Microcontroller Fails And Who Should Be Responsible